wizmik12/crowdsourcing-digital-pathology-GPs/README.md

  A detailed explanation of the tree directory is detailed below.

-- [Code](code/) Contains the code used in the work.
+- [Code](code/): It contains the code used in the work.
-  - [svgpcr_method](code/svgpcr_method) Contains the code used for feature extraction and classification using VGG16 and Gaussian Processes.
+  - [svgpcr_method](code/svgpcr_method): It contains the code used for feature extraction and classification using VGG16 and Gaussian Processes.
-     - [svgpcr.py](code/svgpcr_method/svgpcr.py) The code for the crowdsourcing classification method based on gaussian processes.
+     - [svgpcr.py](code/svgpcr_method/svgpcr.py): The code for the crowdsourcing classification method based on gaussian processes.
-  - [preprocessing_database](code/preprocessing_database) contains the code for preprocessing the database: color normalization, extracting patches, annotations, etc.
+  - [preprocessing_database](code/preprocessing_database): It contains the code for preprocessing the database: color normalization, extracting patches, annotations, etc.
-  - [other_CR_methods](code/other_CR_methods) Contains the code for using other crowdsourcing classification methods based on DL.
+  - [other_CR_methods](code/other_CR_methods): It contains the code for using other crowdsourcing classification methods based on DL.

 ## Data source